chrischongyj/daily-news/docs/index.md

 Korean companies acknowledge compromising on US visa regulations due to operational pressures, highlighting systemic issues in labor acquisition.
 This admission raises concerns about compliance and potential repercussions for businesses operating in the US.

 **[Get behind the scenes at TechCrunch Disrupt 2025 by volunteering](https://techcrunch.com/2025/09/08/get-behind-the-scenes-at-techcrunch-disrupt-2025-by-volunteering/)**
-*startup* · 2025-09-08 · **Imp 4/5** — Entities: TechCrunch, startups, San Francisco
+*startup* · 2025-09-08 · **Imp 4/5** — Entities: TechCrunch, TechCrunch Disrupt, Slava Blazer Photography

-Volunteering at TechCrunch Disrupt 2025 offers hands-on experience in startup culture and event management.
-The event takes place in San Francisco from October 27-29, with applications closing September 30.
+Volunteering at TechCrunch Disrupt 2025 offers hands-on experience in organizing a major tech event, with opportunities to network and learn about the startup ecosystem.
+Applications close September 30.

 **[Ukraine and the coalition of the unwilling](https://www.ft.com/content/b39a4b66-cb3e-465b-92ad-9c106bd0e537)**
 *finance* · 2025-09-08 · **Imp 4/5** — Entities: Ukraine, international coalitions